First Ascent FAQ's

 I have a lot of backpacking experience.
 Should I attend First Ascent?

-Even if you are a veteran backpacker, First Ascent is a great opportunity to get to know other incoming ASU students and learn about outdoor opportunities in the Boone area.
-Our instructors are also capable of teaching advanced navigation and campcraft skills to even seasoned outdoor enthusiasts
+Even if you are a veteran backpacker, First Ascent is a great opportunity to get to know other incoming AppState students and learn about outdoor opportunities in the Boone area.
+Our instructors are also capable of teaching advanced navigation and campcraft skills to even seasoned outdoor enthusiasts.

 What is OP?

-Outdoor Programs provides the ASU community with a wide variety of outdoor and adventure based educational experiences, including rock climbing, paddling, hiking, and team-building courses.
-OP also manages the indoor rock wall, provides regular outdoor skills clinics, and rents a variety of outdoor gear to ASU students, staff, and faculty.
+Outdoor Programs, which is a program area within University Recreation, provides the AppState community with a wide variety of outdoor and adventure based educational experiences, including rock climbing, paddling, hiking, and team-building courses.
+OP also manages the indoor rock wall, provides regular outdoor skills clinics, and rents a variety of outdoor gear to AppState students, staff, and faculty.

 Our Mission is to serve the educational, recreational, and development needs of the Appalachian State community by utilizing human-powered outdoor adventure pursuits, experiential education methods, and the natural environment.